coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 ## About the Project

 **CoherentSolutions.Extensions.Hosting.ServiceFabric** changes a way how you setup entry point for your **Reliable Services**.
-The main idea was to remove unnecessary code, improve separation of concern and make the process much easier and convenient.
+The main idea is to remove unnecessary code, improve separation of concern and make the process much easier and convenient.

 ## Getting Started